WICG/display-locking/explainer-beforematch.md

 may be hidden from the user, it may still be useful to have that content be searchable.
-One such approach is [`subtree-visibility: hidden-matchable`](https://github.com/WICG/display-locking), but there may be other proposed approaches for similar functionality.
+One such approach is [`subtree-visibility: hidden-matchable`](https://github.com/WICG/display-locking), but there may be other ways to achieve hiding, for example via `overflow: hidden` plus `height: 0px`.